blackadder-git/byui/cse212/1-stacks.md

 Eat: 1
 Eat: pop() called on empty stack.
 ```
-## Problem to Solve: I Can´t Read That ...
+## Problem to Solve: I Can´t Read This ...

 ![image](images/igor.webp)